aasanekariuki/Aasanekariuki/README.md

 ### 🎯 My Philosophy

-> _“Build like time is running out.
+> Build like time is running out.
 Think like a philosopher.
-Move like a warrior.”
+Move like a warrior.

 - Speak with **intention** — words are spells.
 - Build with **conviction** — half-steps don’t change the world.